-In addition to the usual tasks of starting a business, such as acquiring a customer base, dealing with cash flow and getting everything ready to launch, there is another thing you need to consider and that is organising your business insurance
+In addition to the usual tasks of starting a business, such as acquiring customers, dealing with cash flow and getting everything ready to launch, there is another thing you need to consider and that is organising your business insurance.

 Employers liability insurance

 The minimum insurance policy you must have by law is employers' liability insurance

 .
 This policy will cover your business if one of your members of staff makes a claim that they have either been injured or have fallen ill as a result of working for your business.
 Employers' liability insurance will cover any compensation costs involved as well as any legal costs incurred should you decide to defend the case.

 Failure to have employers' liability insurance can be costly, with the Health and Safety Executive able to fine you £2,500 for each day your business operates without protection.